IBM/dbt-watsonx-spark/README.md

       # Set to false if schemas are managed externally (e.g., by Ops team)
       create_schemas: true

-      # Optional: Control automatic LOCATION clause in CREATE TABLE (default: true)
+      # Optional: Control automatic LOCATION clause in CREATE TABLE (default: false)
-      # Set to false if table locations are managed externally or to avoid permission issues
+      # Set to true if you want dbt to automatically add LOCATION clauses
       auto_location: false

       auth: